-With only 5 ingredients this lolly slice recipe is so delicious – a simple twist on classic Kiwi lolly cake
+With only 5 ingredients this lolly slice recipe is so delicious - a simple twist on classic Kiwi lolly cake.

 After the popularity of my classic lolly cake I thought it was time I posted a recipe for my lolly slice.
 I actually end up making it in slice form more often as it is much quicker to make in a slice tin than form into logs etc.

 This lolly slice recipe is simple to make and takes a few minutes.
 It only has 5 ingredients: condensed milk, coconut, malt biscuits, butter and fruit puffs.
-You can use eskimo lollies, fruit puffs or soft banana lollies work well too.
+You can use explorer lollies, fruit puffs or soft banana lollies work well too.

 Lollie slice is a favourite in our family, especially at kids birthday parties.
 My boys are always wanting to try a piece straight after it is sliced.

-HOW TO MAKE LOLLY slice:
+HOW TO MAKE Lolly Slice:

 Mix it all together then tip into a lined tin.
 Spread it out to the edges then sprinkle coconut over the top.
 Set in the fridge for at least 2 hours then slice into bite sized pieces.
 Store in the fridge until ready to use.